 Great Questions To Ask “Experts”

-We can learn a ton about living life from the older people around us.
+We can learn much about living life from the older people around us.
 Their one distinct advantage?
-They have actually already lived through i!
-The various season of life, aging, parenting, fulfillment, contentment, friendships and marriages – we can’t image what’s ahead.
+They have actually already lived through it!
+The various seasons of life, aging, parenting, fulfillment, contentment, friendships, and marriages—we can’t image what’s ahead.

-In his book, 30 Lessons for Living, Karl Pillemer interviews thousands of older folks, whom he refers to as “The Experts”, to glean some great lessons.
+In his book, 30 Lessons for Living, Karl Pillemer interviews thousands of older folks, whom he calls “The Experts,” to glean some great lessons.
 It’s an eye-opening book.

-Most people have friends who are in the ten-year window of the own age, most often it’s five years.
+Most people have friends who are in the ten-year window of their own age; most often, it’s five years.
 Who do you sit down and talk with who is older than you?
 Do you have regular conversations with someone 80 or older?
-Or is there a young person with whom you’re sharing some of your wisdom?
+Or is there a young person with whom you share some wisdom?

 Here’s a list of questions you can ask next time you get a chance:

-What are some of the most important lessons you feel you have learned over the course of your life?
+What are some of the most important lessons you have learned?

 What kind of advice would you have about getting and staying married?